NoamRahat/computational-graph/README.md

 # Computational Graph Project

 Welcome to the Computational Graph project repository.
-This project showcases the implementation of a computational graph using a subscriber/publisher architecture in Java.
-The project includes components for managing agents, configurations, and an HTTP server with servlets for handling various types of requests.
+This project demonstrates the implementation of a computational graph using a subscriber/publisher architecture in Java.
+The project includes components for managing agents, configurations, and an HTTP server with servlets for handling various requests.

+## Authors
+Noam Rahat  - noamrah@gmail.com
+Samy Nehmad - samy.nehmad1@gmail.com

 ## Background

-One of the best ways to understand how useful libraries work is by writing a simple imitation of them that demonstrates their operating principles.
-In this project, we have implemented a simple imitation of several complex mechanisms, step by step, until they come together into one complete project.
-We have implemented design patterns and architecture, a generic server, and different client sides.
+Understanding the operation of complex libraries can be greatly enhanced by creating simplified imitations.
+In this project, we implement a simplified version of several complex mechanisms, combining them into a complete project.
+This includes design patterns, architecture, a generic server, and different client sides.

-We aimed to implement a system based on the subscriber/publisher architecture.
-Using this architecture, we implemented a computational graph with the goal of performing complex calculations - built from computational nodes that operate alongside each other, where the outputs of one node serve as the inputs for other nodes.
+We aimed to create a system based on the subscriber/publisher architecture.
+This system performs complex calculations using computational nodes that operate in parallel, where the output of one node serves as the input for another.
 For example, one node reads a signal from a video camera and publishes a compressed image.
-Another node subscribes to it, and whenever a frame arrives, it performs image processing using a neural network that detects humans and publishes a data array of their "skeleton."
-A third node subscribes to it, and whenever a skeleton update arrives, it tries to recognize which visual gesture the person in the image is making, and so on.
+Another node subscribes to this and performs image processing using a neural network to detect humans, publishing a data array of their "skeleton."
+A third node subscribes to this data and attempts to recognize visual gestures from the skeleton updates, and so on.

 ### Terminology

-- **Message**: A message carrying some relevant information.
+- **Message**: A carrier of relevant information.
 - **Topic**: A subject to which one can subscribe to receive messages or publish messages for others.
-- **Agent**: A software agent that can subscribe to Topics, respond to messages received through them with some computation, and publish the results to other Topics.
-Each Agent can subscribe to multiple Topics and also publish messages to multiple Topics.
+- **Agent**: A software component that can subscribe to topics, perform computations based on received messages, and publish results to other topics.
+Each agent can subscribe to and publish messages to multiple topics.

 ### Project Layers

-The project is divided into several small programming exercises:
+The project is divided into several programming exercises:

 1. **Model Layer**: Infrastructure for creating and computing a computational graph.
-2. **Controller Layer**: Code library for a generic server that allows us to implement a RESTful API.
+2. **Controller Layer**: Code library for a generic server that implements a RESTful API.
-3. **View Layer**: Web (and mobile) application that enables us to load and operate computational graphs remotely through a browser.
+3. **View Layer**: Web (and mobile) application that allows remote loading and operation of computational graphs via a browser.

 ## Project Structure

 The repository is organized into several directories:

-- **configs**: Contains configurations (`Agent`, `MathExampleConfig`, etc.) for initializing agents based on external data.
+- **configs**: Contains configurations (e.g., `Agent`, `MathExampleConfig`) for initializing agents based on external data.
 - **graph**: Implements agent management (`Agent`, `Message`) and communication (`TopicManagerSingleton`) within the computational graph.
 - **server**: Houses the HTTP server implementation (`HTTPServer`, `MyHTTPServer`) and request handling (`RequestParser`) logic.
 - **servlets**: Provides servlet implementations (`CalculateServlet`, `CalculatorServlet`, etc.) for processing specific HTTP requests.